vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 For a full list of configurable values and to learn more about the fields present in the template file, see [Tanzu Configuration File Variable Reference](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-deploy-config-ref.html).

 Create a file using the values provided in the template and save the file with a `.yaml` extension.
-See [Appendix Section](#supplemental-information) for a sample YAML file to use for deploying a management cluster.
+For more information about a sample YAML file to use for deploying a management cluster, see [Appendix Section](#supplemental-information).

 After you have created or updated the cluster configuration file, you can deploy a management cluster by running the `tanzu mc create --file CONFIG-FILE` command, where CONFIG-FILE is the name of the configuration file.
 Below is the sample config file for deploying the TKG Management cluster in an air-gapped environment.